ExpressiveJS/Expressive.js/README.md

-# Expressive
+# Expressive.js
-Expressive is a new way to write applications without all the junk.
+Expressive.js is a new way to write applications without all the junk.

 Most notably, it can be used to write client and server applications with ease, using only a simple javascript object format.

-Expressive is highly configurable and can easily be extended in many facets using a simple plugin architecture.
+Expressive.js is highly configurable and can easily be extended in many facets using a simple plugin architecture.
 Framework developers provide a simple abstraction layer for things like loggers, protocols, data consumers, and even route transformations.

 To the end user (you!), none of that matters except getting to Express your application the way you want.
-Expressive has a full-featured UI tool to help you create projects without writing a single line of code!
+Expressive.js has a full-featured UI tool to help you create projects without writing a single line of code!

 # Coming Very Soon! #
 <br>